donovan-h-parks/khill/README.md

 # Running K-Hill

 K-Hill can be run two ways:
-1. with --directory which will measure K-Hill across all genomic FASTA files in the specified directory
+1. with --input-dir which will measure K-Hill across all genomic FASTA files (*.fa, *.fna, *.fasta) in the specified directory
-2. with --file_table which will measure K-Hill across specified groups of genomes
+2. with --genome-group-table which will measure K-Hill across specified groups of genomes

-The `--file_table` input file should be a tab separated values (TSV) file with two columns indicating the group of each genome and the path to a genomic FASTA file.
+The `genome-group-table` input file should be a tab separated values (TSV) file with two columns indicating the group of each genome and the path to a genomic FASTA file.
 For example:

 ```
 # group_id  fasta_file_path